 2. The Meth High

-Meth often makes a user feel more confident and intelligent, and they may become more argumentative and aggressive than usual.
+Meth often makes users feel more confident and intelligent and may become more argumentative and aggressive than usual.

 3. The Meth Binge

 As the end of the meth high approaches, the meth tweaker seeks to continue the high by smoking or injecting more meth.
 However, the euphoric rush is diminished each time after the initial dose.
 This is because tolerance is experienced immediately.
 A binge meth tweaker will continue to use meth over a three-to-fifteen-day period until no rush or high is experienced and become physically and mentally hyperactive, avoiding sleep.